GovernanceHankook & Company has embraced a corporate governance system

 When the company concludes an agreement which has a material impact on the company's profits, including large-scale contracts with other affiliated companies where the monetary amount of the transaction is 5 billion won or more, detailed records related to the transaction is to be preserved for a minimum of three years from when the contract takes effect.

-This employee Code of Ethics (the "Code") is intended to set forth, and govern, the ethical conduct of all individuals employed by Hankook Technology Group's (the "Company").
+This employee Code of Ethics (the "Code") is intended to set forth, and govern, the ethical conduct of all individuals employed by Hankook & Company's (the "Company").
 Its purpose is to ensure that the company and those acting on its behalf conduct business according to our values and all company policies.

-This Code of Ethics applies to all members of Hankook Technology Group's, as well as to directors, shareholders including vendors those who are in relation with the Company.
+This Code of Ethics applies to all members of Hankook & Company's, as well as to directors, shareholders including vendors those who are in relation with the Company.

 Employees shall aim to be free of accidents at work by strictly abiding by all safety regulations and guidelines.
 Employees are encouraged to be positive both in their thoughts and actions, and to help maintain a cheerful and liberal work environment.